brandnewguys/companysite_11ty/src/deepcuts/chantelle-rodgers.md

 I was working at a foundation, and I had quite a few observations.
 But they weren’t always based on my experiences at agencies.
 For example, I had one note saying: “Well, I think you took quite a long time to complete an assignment.”
 I felt the turnaround times were too long for things that were supposed to make room for new clients.
 I also thought your prices were on the low side.
 And the type of clients didn’t always match what you had to offer.

 So I felt the clients that were coming to you weren’t really the right fit yet — they hadn’t found you properly.
 Based on that, you once asked me, “Alright, let’s sit down together.”
-So we set a date, along with Esma, who was also working at Brand New Guys at the time, to do a real session.
+So we set a date, along with Asma, who was also working at Brand New Guys at the time, to do a real session.

 From there, we started discussing risks.
 How does the agency world actually work?
 What are the important components?
 Things like: what price do you set?
 And how do you attract the right clients?
 That’s when I quickly came across Blair Enns.
 For those who don’t know him: Blair Enns is an expert in agency positioning and growth.
 He mainly shares his insights through a podcast he co-hosts with David C. Baker.
 That podcast is called *2Bobs*.